dropbox/dependency-guard/README.md

 The [`dependency-tree-diff` library](https://github.com/JakeWharton/dependency-tree-diff) in extremely helpful tool, but is impractical for many projects in Continuous Integration since it has a lot of custom setup to enable it. ([related discussion](https://github.com/JakeWharton/dependency-tree-diff/discussions/8)).  `dependency-tree-diff`'s diffing logic is actually used by Dependency Guard to highlight changes in trees.

 The tree format proved to be very helpful, but as we looked at it from a daily usage standpoint, we found that the tree format created more noise than signal.
 It's super helpful to use for development, but we wouldn't recommend storing the tree format in Git, especially in large projects as it gets noisy, and it becomes ignored.
-In brainstorming with [@joshfein](https://twitter.com/joshfein), it seemed like a simple orded, de-duplicated list of dependencies were better for storing in CI.
+In brainstorming with [@joshfein](https://twitter.com/joshfein), it seemed like a simple ordered, de-duplicated list of dependencies were better for storing in CI.

 `dependencies/releaseRuntimeClasspath.tree.txt`
 ```